Caramba997/Aquarium/README.md

 ## Deploy to Heroku

+If you want to deploy a new version, make sure to update versions in both package.json files and then run `npm run version` in the project directoy to update the versions displayed in the frontend.

 This project is hosted as an Heroku app.
 To update the version there, make sure to push the latest changes to the Git repository and then run `git push heroku master`.
 This will push the files to the remote branch on Heroku, build the app and start it.

 ## Available Scripts